June 11 – July 19, 2026

 Why This Moment Matters

 The World Cup is one of the few events that truly gathers the world's attention.
 For several weeks, people from different nations, languages, cultures, and traditions focus on the same tournament.
-In 2026, that attention will turn toward North America during a milestone year for the United States.
+In 2026, that attention turned toward North America during a milestone year for the United States.

 That does not mean the World Cup becomes a history lesson.
 It remains, first of all, a sporting event: emotional, competitive, unpredictable, and joyful.
 But the setting matters.
 When fans walk through Philadelphia, they are near the city where American independence was declared.
 When they visit Boston, they are near landscapes of revolution and self-government.
 When they gather in Atlanta, they are in a city central to the story of civil rights and modern American growth.